vigetlabs/microcosm/packages/microcosm/docs/api/microcosm.md

 Create a new "group" action bound to the resolution of a list of actions.
-If all actions resolve or cancel, the group action will resolve.
-If any action is rejected, the group action fails:
+If all actions resolve or cancel, the group action will +resolve.
+If any action is rejected, the group action fails.
+If all actions resolve, their respective payloads will be available in the `onDone` callback:

 ```javascript
 let group = repo.parallel([